SergioFernizaMarquez/AirBnDB/README.md

 # AirDBnB Database Management App

-My project is an **end-to-end** Windows Forms application for managing an AirBnB-style rental system.
-It covers everything from database schema definition and stored-procedure creation, to data-access layer implementation, WinForms UI design, CRUD wiring, and manual testing.
+My project is an **end to end** Windows Forms application for managing an AirBnB style rental system.
+It covers everything from database schema definition and stored procedure creation, to data-access layer implementation, WinForms UI design, CRUD wiring, and manual testing.

 ## Overview

-I built a C# .NET WinForms desktop app that performs **CRUD** operations on four entities—Users, Hosts, Properties, and Bookings—backed by SQL Server.
+I built a C# .NET WinForms desktop app that performs **CRUD** operations on four entities Users, Hosts, Properties, and Bookings backed by SQL Server.
 All database interactions use ADO.NET (`SqlDataAdapter`, `SqlCommandBuilder`) with stored procedures for consistency and security.

 ## Database Design and Schema